 EFI warrants to the original purchaser ("Customer") for thirty (30) days from the date of original purchase from EFI or its authorized retailer that the Software will perform in substantial conformance to the Documentation when the Product is used as authorized by EFI's specifications.
 EFI warrants the media containing the Software against failure during the above warranty period.
-EFI makes no warranty or representation that the Software will be corrected.
-EFI makes no warranty or representation that the Software will be corrected.
+EFI makes no warranty or representation that the Software will meet your specific requirements, that the operation of the Software will be uninterrupted, secure, fault-tolerant, or error free, or that all defects in the Software will be corrected.
 EFI makes no warranty, implied or otherwise, regarding the performance or reliability of any third party products (software or hardware.
 THE INSTALLATION OF ANY THIRD PARTY PRODUCTS OTHER THAN AS AUTHORIZED BY EFI WILL VOID THIS WARRANTY.
-IN ADDIFICATION, USE, MODIFICATION, AND/OR REPAIR OF THE PRODUCT OTHER THAN AS AUTHORIZED BY EFI WILL VOID THIS WARRANTY.
+IN ADDITION, USE, MODIFICATION, AND/OR REPAIR OF THE PRODUCT OTHER THAN AS AUTHORIZED BY EFI WILL VOID THIS WARRANTY.